loreno-heer/loreno-heer.github.io.old/README.md

 # Research interest
 Analysis in metric spaces, in particular quasiconformal, quasi-symmetric and quasi-Möbius geometry.
 (Gromov-)Hyperbolic geometry, geometric group theory, geometric analysis and low-dimensional topology.
 Besides pure mathematics I am interested in mathematical physics, in particular the geometry of space-time and string theory.
-Further interests are the connections between mathematics and computer science and neuroscience.
+My current research centers on the study of the conformal horizon of de Sitter space in general relativity with a positive cosmological constant and in particular the study of gravitational waves in this setting.

 # Publications
 - PhD Thesis (2021) [doi:10.5167/uzh-217863](https://doi.org/10.5167/uzh-217863) [full text](articles/thesis.pdf)